UC policy protects against outsourcing of services that can be provided by university employees.

 Frequently Asked Questions

-- What is the scope of the new policy?
+- What is the scope of the policy?

 - The scope of Regents Policy 5402: Regents Policy Generally Prohibiting Contracting for Services applies to all existing and new contracts for covered services.